awsdocs/aws-elemental-mediatailor-user-guide/doc_source/what-is.md

 MediaTailor manages transcoded ads on your behalf with no additional charge\.
 When you play an ad in a video stream, it might get copied to another AWS Region\.

 If you need to delete your transcoded ad assets for any reason, file a case with AWS Support\.
 On the navigation bar of the console, choose **Support**, and then choose **Support Center**\.
-Create a case, and choose the category of **Service Limit Increase**\.
+In the Support Center, create a case\.